Fraternidad-Muprespa participates in Jaén in a conference on occupational road safety of the Junta de Andalucía

 The Jaén Occupational Risk Prevention Center (CPRL) organized the conference “Road safety in the workplace: put distractions aside”, with the aim of advancing awareness and training to reduce traffic accidents in the workplace.

-The technical conference is part of the Shock Plan against Workplace Accidents in Andalusia, an initiative of the Ministry of Employment, Business and Self-Employment, aimed at addressing and reducing workplace accidents, in which Fraternidad-Muprespa actively collaborates.
+The technical conference is part of the Shock Plan against Occupational Accidents in Andalusia, an initiative of the Department of Employment, Business and Self-Employment, aimed at addressing and reducing workplace accidents, in which Fraternidad-Muprespa actively collaborates.

 Mata indicated that traffic accidents have become the main risk of work-related mortality.
 In 2022, 10.1% of work accidents in the province were traffic accidents.
 Of them, 33.2% were during a work day (on mission) and 66.8% 'in itinere', when going to or returning from work.
 He emphasized that "companies must implement safe and sustainable mobility plans" and clarified that "extraordinary sensitivity must be maintained, for example, not pushing with the times."